RECORDED WEBINAR: Thai Steamed Herbal Compress Facial Massage: Professional Workshop for AcupuncturistsRegular price $160.00

 This complete training in Thai steamed herbal compress facial massage technique will cover all you need to know to begin teaching it to patients in person or online, and incorporating it seamlessly into treatment plans for a wide variety of conditions and cosmetic concerns.
 You will understand why and how it works, when to use it, and how to educate your clientele about the many beauty benefits of a treatment course, including after-care and client self-care classes.

-Two Hour Lecture on Thai Steamed Herbal Compress Facial Massage: I teach the history and context of the use of steamed herbal compress massage in Thai Traditional Medicine, along with its development more recently in hospital settings, and relevant overlap in herbal components between Thai and Chinese herbs.
+1) Two Hour Lecture on Thai Steamed Herbal Compress Facial Massage: I teach the history and context of the use of steamed herbal compress massage in Thai Traditional Medicine, along with its development more recently in hospital settings, and relevant overlap between Thai and Chinese theory and herbs.
 I describe my clinical experience and how it can be easily used as a treatment modality in an acupuncture clinic or as a recommended home-care treatment for a wide variety of patients.

 1) Welcome and Intro to Thai steamed herbal compress massage, 30 min.